A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Why orthogonals for non-split domains?

 This illustrates that an HHS in which orthogonality determines nesting need not have the orthogonals for non-split domains property.
 This is a typical phenomenon in CAT(0) cube complexes.
 Indeed, if $[F]\in\bar{\mathfrak h}_{/\sim}$ (in an arbitrary CAT(0) cube complex), then as long as $[F]$ is not the unique $\nest$--maximal element, $[F]^\orth$ is defined and belongs to $\bar{\mathfrak h}_{/\sim}$.
 However, the existence of orthogonals is not inherited by the sub-HHS structure on $F$, in general.
 More precisely, we could consider the hyperclosure of the CAT(0) cube complex $F$, called $\bar{\mathfrak h}^F$.
 Since hyperplanes of $F$ are of the form $F\cap H$, where $H$ is a hyperplane of $\cuco Z$ intersecting $F$, by e.g. \cite[Lem.
 3.1]{CapraceSageev}, and $F\cap H=\gate_F(H)$ by e.g. \cite[Lem.
 2.6]{HHS_I}, we see that $\bar{\mathfrak h}^F$ naturally embeds in $\bar{\mathfrak h}$ (preserving parallelism), yielding a set of domains in $\bar{\mathfrak h}_{/\sim}$ nested in $[F]$.
 However, the set of all $[F']\in \bar{\mathfrak h}_{/\sim}$ which are nested inside $[F]$ is in general larger than this, since it contains subcomplexes of the form $\gate_F(F'')$, where $F''$ is an element of the hyperclosure not parallel to any subcomplex in the “intrinsic” hyperclosure of $F$.
 Hence, given an element $[F']\nest[F]$, its orthogonal inside $[F]$ might not exist.

-Concretely, in our example, consider the case where $F$ is the hyperplane dual to the edge $\Delta$.
+Concretely, in our counterexample, we can translate Lemma~\ref{lem:no_ofns} in the above language as follows.
+Let $F$ be the hyperplane dual to the edge $\Delta$.
 Since $F$ is $1$--dimensional, its hyperplanes are points and so its intrinsic hyperclosure is empty.
 But in $\bar{\mathfrak h}_{/\sim}$, we have, say, $[n]\nest[F]$ and $[F']\nest [F]$, where $[F']$ is the subcomplex obtained by projecting to $F$ the hyperplane dual to $\Gamma_1$.
 Again since $F$ is $1$--dimensional, these subcomplexes do not have non-trivial orthogonal complements that belong to the hyperclosure but are nested in $F$.
 Hence $(\cuco Z,\bar{\mathfrak h}_{/\sim})$ fails to have orthogonals for non-split domains.